-For players who are well versed on the pieces, their values and how they move and take, and have played some games with family members or friends or taken some Chess classes in the past , this class will explore the elements of basis game strategies and present students with puzzles and challenges to ponder.
+For players who are well versed on the pieces, their values and how they move and take, and have played some games with family members or friends or taken some chess classes in the past, this class will explore the basic elements of game strategies and present students with puzzles and challenges to improve their skills.

 For players who have been playing chess for some time, this class aims to take their strategy to a new level.
-Challenging problems are reviewed during class to strengthen their game.
-Notation is introduced, practiced and encouraged, and students are trained and encouraged to take part in chess tournaments.
-During the last 15 minutes of class, the students will learn about Chess history and players to promote their general knowledge of the game.
+Students work on challenging chess puzzles and problems, notation is introduced and practiced, and students are trained and encouraged to take part in chess tournaments.
+During the last 15 minutes of class, the students will learn about chess history and players to promote their general knowledge of the game.

 Benefits of chess